Blazemeter/helm-crane/README.md

   enable: no
   syntax: [{ "effect": "NoSchedule", "key": "lifecycle", "operator": "Equal", "value": "spot" }]
 ```
-*Note: `tolerationCrane` is for tolerations set for crane and `tolerationExecutors` is for tolerations set for child pods.*
+*Note: `tolerationCrane` is for tolerations declared for crane and `tolerationExecutors` is for tolerations declared for child pods.*

 #### [4.10] Configure deployment to support node selector for crane & child resources